 History, shopping, beaches, Latin culture, and excellent food- San Juan has something to make anyone happy and is an easy cruise port to explore.
 It is the oldest city under the US flag.
 It is a city just asking to be explored by foot, being only 3 square miles large.
 Here is a step-by-step guide to making the most of your 8 hours in Old San Juan, Puerto Rico.
 It is also a good starting point if you are lucky enough to be spending a day in this beautiful town and are looking for things to do in Old San Juan.

-While visiting the Caribbean Islands there are constant reminders of their past conquering by numerous European countries and their use as military installations.
+While visiting the Caribbean Islands, there are constant reminders of their past conquering by numerous European countries and their use as military installations.
 This may be the most evident in Puerto Rico.
 Spain conquered this easternmost of the Greater Antilles islands of the Caribbean in the 1600s.
 It served as a crucial military stronghold to tap into the gold and silver treasures in Mexico, Central, and South America, as well as the perfect gateway to defend and resupply.
 There are many remnants of fortifications such as guerites (sentry boxes) around town, but the largest fort still intact is the perfect geographic start for our exploring.